Application Data Management is increasingly gaining popularity as the number of applications rises

 1) Complexity of governance requirements

-Because MDM and ADM serve different purposes, they have different governance requirements.
-Winshuttle, a vendor that specializes in providing ADM for SAP’s ERP packages, explains: “Master data requires rigid centralized governance because many different processes rely on it.
+Because master data management and application data management serve different purposes, they have different governance requirements.
+Winshuttle, a vendor that specializes in providing application data management for SAP’s ERP packages, explains: “Master data requires rigid centralized governance because many different processes rely on it.
 You need to define global standards and deploy tools and processes that can keep this data replicated across the enterprise.
 On the contrary, application data is best governed at a local level where people have the business context and subject matter expertise to manage their own data.
 Hence, there is typically a need for more flexibility and more business-friendly tools.”

 2) Change frequency

 As it is a consideration in practically every technology purchase, you knew it had to be included in this list.
 Cost, or more specifically, “value” is and should be of primary importance in these decisions.
-As MDM covers a broader swath of data sources across the organization, it should be no surprise that the associated cost (as well as effort and complexity) of an MDM implementation is likely to be greater than ADM.
+As master data management covers a broader swath of data sources across the organization, it should be no surprise that the associated cost (as well as effort and complexity) of a master data management implementation is likely to be greater than application data management.
 However, so is the potential to drive transformative value to the organization, leading to greater return on investment in the long run.

 4) Compliance needs